 Self-cleaning currently means that the vacuum robot is capable to automatically empty its own dustbin.
 None of cheap Roomba can do so.
 But, this is the case of almost all other robotic vacuums on the market.
 There is only one notable exception so far: the latest Roomba i7+.

-A.4.
 Maximum Cleaned Area Per Cycle

 Features gathered in this group contribute to the maximum cleaned area in a single cycle.
 The bigger is this maximum, the better fit is a vacuum robot for large homes.
 Table 4 below summarizes specs of 6 cheap Roomba, with this regard.
 We then discuss these values in the remainder of this section, and how they impact the maximum covered area per cycle.